dougeby/IntuneDocs/intune/app-management.md

 	- [iOS volume-purchased apps](vpp-apps-ios.md)
 - **Windows enterprise certificate** - Apply or view the status of a code-signing certificate used to distribute line-of-business apps to your managed Windows devices.
 - **Windows Symantec certificate** - Apply or view the status of a Symantec code-signing certificate which is needed to distribute XAP and WP8.x appx files to Windows 10 Mobile devices.
 - **Microsoft Store for Business** - Set up integration to the Microsoft Store for Business.
 Afterwards, you can synchronize purchased applications to Intune, assign them, and track your license usage.
+For more information, see the following article:
 	- [Microsoft Store for Business volume-purchased apps](windows-store-for-business.md)
 - **Windows side loading keys** - You can add a Windows side loading key that can be used to install an app directly to devices rather than publishing and downloading the app from the Windows store.
+For more information, see the following article:
 	- [Side load a Windows app](app-sideload-windows.md)
 - **Company Portal branding** - Customize the Company Portal to give it your company branding.
+For more information, see the following article:
 	- [Company portal configuration](company-portal-app.md)
 - **App categories** - Add, pin, and delete app category names.
 - **Android for Work** - Approve and sync the apps you have approved for your enterprise.
+For more information, see the following article:
 	- [Android for Work apps](apps-add-android-for-work.md)

 ### Help and Support
 - **Help and support** - Troubleshoot, request support, or view Intune status.
+For more information, see the following article:
 	- [Troubleshoot problems](help-desk-operators.md)

 ## Next steps